BHEX.SG Receives Standard Payment Institution License from MAS

 The approval from the Monetary Authority of Singapore represents a big step to offering Digital Payment Token services to consumers in Singapore

 SINGAPORE, Aug.
-19, 2022 /PRNewswire/ -- Bhop Consulting Pte Ltd trading as Singapore-based crypto exchange BHEX.SG, announces that it has received the Standard Payment Institution licence from the Monetary Authority of Singapore (MAS).
+19, 2022 /CNW/ -- Bhop Consulting Pte Ltd trading as Singapore-based crypto exchange BHEX.SG, announces that it has received the Standard Payment Institution licence from the Monetary Authority of Singapore (MAS).

 The new acquirement comes after a stringent examination and approval process conducted by MAS.
 Licensees are required to meet a high bar of compliance requirements to protect consumers.
 The granting of the Standard Payment Institution license will enable BHEX.SG to offer DPT services to customers in Singapore.